ArthurDanjou/artsite/content/projects/hackathon-cnd.md

 ## The Setting: Fort de Mont-Valérien

-This wasn't your typical university hackathon.
-Organized by the **Commissariat au Numérique de Défense (CND)**, the event took place over three intense days within the walls of the **Fort de Mont-Valérien**—a highly secured military fortress.
+This was not a typical university hackathon.
+Organized by the **Commissariat au Numerique de Defense (CND)**, the event took place over three intense days within the walls of the **Fort de Mont-Valerien**, a highly secured military fortress.

 Working in this environment underscored the real-world stakes of the mission.
-Our **team of six**, representing **Université Paris-Dauphine**, competed against several elite engineering schools to solve critical defense-related data challenges.
+Our **team of six**, representing **Universite Paris-Dauphine**, competed against several elite engineering schools to solve critical defense-related data challenges.

 ## The Mission: Classifying the "Invisible"